madsehansen/MediocreProgramming/Material/Tasks/TicTacToe_1.md

 - This simplified middleware allows several components to send messages to each other within one executable
 - It is a many to many communication
 - There are writers that sends data and readers that receives data
-- Data can be either state or command
-- All state data sent by a writer can be read by all readers of that data
-- State data must have a key, to separate different instances from eachother
-- State data can be removed from the system, this is called dispose, readers will detect this
-- All command data sent by a writer can be read by all readers connected at the time of sending
+- All data sent by a writer can be read by all readers connected at the time of sending
-- Command data does not have a key, the same command can be sent several times, all instances will be delivered to available readers
+- Data does not have a key, the same data can be sent several times, all instances will be delivered to available readers
-- Command data are automatically disposed when all readers have received them, readers are not notified
+- Data are automatically removed when all readers have received them, readers are not notified

 ## Design the classes and data types this game needs
 - Use OOP for the design
 - The players should have different strategies, but actual AI is not needed, random and first available square is OK
 - The players should present themselves to the referee, and the referee decides if their token is X or O
 - Once the players have presented themselves and received their tokens the board is created and the game is on
-- The game is played several times, and the system shall count how many times each player won and how many draws

 ## One possible design
 [Link to images of design]